entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

       - "connection-delete"
       - "connection-edit"
     healthCheckPath: "/actuator/health" # The health check path that kubernetes will use to check status of the plugin deployment
+    ingressPath: "/myhostname.io/entando-plugin" # the ingress path to assign to the plugin deployment
+    permissions: # a list of keycloak clientId / role to bind each to the other
+      - clientId: realm-management
+        role: manage-users
+      - clientId: realm-management
+        role: view-users

 #### Kubernetes pods names